Top 25 Reasons to Meet in Raleigh, N.C.

 Here’s what Forbes Travel Guide said when it named Raleigh one of the Top 12 Destinations of 2017:

-“We’ve screamed of the charms of N.C.’s capital city before, but now that eight restaurants (including James Beard-nominated chef Scott Crawford’s Crawford & Son and the 22,000-square-foot Morgan Street Food Hall and Market) have decided to open their doors by spring, we can back up our fawning with a bit of flavor.”
+“We’ve screamed of the charms of N.C.’s capital city before, but now that eight restaurants (including James Beard-nominated chef Scott Crawford’s Crawford and Son and the 22,000-square-foot Morgan Street Food Hall) have decided to open their doors by spring, we can back up our fawning with a bit of flavor.”

 Sports and outdoors